Red-bellied black snake: Venom

 Bites from red-bellied black snakes can be very painful—needing analgesia—and result in local swelling, prolonged bleeding, and even local necrosis, particularly if the bite is on a finger.
 Severe local reactions may require surgical debridement or even amputation.
 Symptoms of systemic envenomation—including nausea, vomiting, headache, abdominal pain, diarrhoea, or excessive sweating—were thought to be rare, but a 2010 review found they occurred in most bite victims.
 Most people also go on to develop an anticoagulant coagulopathy in a few hours.
 This is characterised by a raised activated partial thromboplastin time (aPTT), and subsides over 24 hours.
 It resolves quickly with antivenom.
 A few people go on to develop a myotoxicity and associated generalised muscle pain and occasionally weakness, which may last up to 7 days.
 Patients may suffer a loss of sense of smell (anosmia); this is unrelated to the severity of the envenoming and can be temporary or permanent.
 Although the venom contains the three-finger toxin α-elapitoxin-Ppr1, which acts as a neurotoxin in laboratory experiments, neurotoxic symptoms are generally absent in clinical cases.

 A biologically active agent—pseudexin—was isolated from red-bellied black snake venom in 1981.
 Making up 25% of the venom, it is a single polypeptide chain with a molecular weight around 16.5 kilodaltons.
 In 1989, it was found to be composed of three phospholipase A2 isoenzymes.
 If antivenom is indicated, red-bellied black snake bites are generally treated with tiger snake antivenom.
 While black snake antivenom can be used, tiger snake antivenom can be used at a lower volume and is a cheaper treatment.

 It is the most commonly reported species responsible for envenomed dogs in New South Wales.
 In 2006, a 12-year-old golden retriever suffered rhabdomyolysis and acute kidney injury secondary to a red-bellied black snake bite.
 Laboratory testing has found that cats are relatively resistant to the venom, with a lethal dose as high as 7 mg/kg.

 Conservation and threats

-The red-bellied black snake is considered to be a least-concern species according to the International Union for Conservation of Nature.
+The red-bellied black snake is a least-concern species according to the International Union for Conservation of Nature.
 Its preferred habitat has been particularly vulnerable to urban development and is highly fragmented, and a widespread decline in frogs, which are its preferred prey, has occurred.
 Snake numbers appear to have declined.
 Feral cats are known to prey on red-bellied black snakes, while young snakes presumably are taken by laughing kookaburras (Dacelo novaeguineae), brown falcons (Falco berigora), and other raptors.